timschoof/myWebsite/content/author/admin/_index.md

   link: https://www.linkedin.com/in/tim-schoof-821a10113/
 ---

-I am a research scientist at Starkey Hearing Technologies, where I help design, conduct, and analyse experiments that impact future hearing aid technology and bring benefit to those with hearing loss.
+I am a research scientist at Starkey Hearing Technologies, where I help design, conduct, and analyse experiments that impact future hearing aid technology.
 Outside of hearing science, my interests include statistics, data visualisation, programming in R, and travelling the world.
 I can't resist a good learning curve, so my latest learning adventures include Bayesian data analysis, getting to grips with Python, and baking bread.
 I previously worked in academia as a postdoctoral researcher at University College London and Northwestern University.
 I obtained my PhD in Speech, Hearing, and Phonetic Sciences at University College London in 2014.